 The TOEFL score is not required if:

 All applicants, including international applicants, are considered for department-based scholarships.
 You will be notified of any scholarship award along with your admission decision.
-Before a certificate of eligibility for the F-1 or J-1 Visa can be issued, a Confidential Declaration and Certification of Finances of international applicants must be submitted to certify that you have sufficient funds to cover the rest of your educational and living expenses while attending Boston College.
-This form will be sent to you by the GSSW Office of Admissions with your letter of acceptance to the program.
+Before a certificate of eligibility for the F-1 or J-1 Visa can be issued, a Confidential Declaration and Certification of Finances (DCF) of international applicants must be submitted to certify that you have sufficient funds to cover the rest of your educational and living expenses while attending Boston College.
+This form will be sent to you by the GSSW Office of Admissions within a few weeks of receipt of your enrollment response form.
 Provided this documentation is in order, Boston College will issue a Certificate of Eligibility Form (Form I-20 for an F-1 Student Visa or a Form DS2019 for a J-1 Exchange Visitor Visa) for the student's use in obtaining a Visa.

 Boston College's Office of International Students and Scholars serves over 1,000 international students, faculty, and research scholars from more than 98 countries.
 The office will advise you regarding your pre- and post-arrival needs and provide valuable orientation and social programs.